citrineos/citrineos.github.io/framework.md

 ### Server

-The server directory is an example implementation useing the citrine modules.
+The server directory is an example implementation using the citrine modules.
-It is not thought for production use, but rather for each local development and test environments.
+It is not designed for production use, but rather for local development and test environments.
 Citrine is designed in a modular fashion scale each module independently.
 If you want to just use it for local development, check out our guide here: [QuickStart](/quickstart.html)

 ### DirectusExtentions

-Directus is quite extensible and can load custom exetnions.
+Directus is quite customizable and can load custom extensions.
 We make use of this to add some functionality to the UI such as real time charger connection insights.
 Here we have Directus register callbacks with Citrine for when a charger connects or disconnects to publish updates.